Guest Writer Karen Daly on Reaching the Gender Balance Plateau in 2017: We have more work to do!

 2017 marked a plateau in the quest for achievement of gender balance.
 The report’s findings show that “Nearly 50 percent of men think women are well represented in leadership in companies where only one in ten senior leaders is a woman.
 A much smaller but still significant number of women agree: a third think women are well represented when they see one in ten in leadership at their company.
 It is hard to imagine a groundswell of change when many employees don’t see anything wrong with the status quo.”[i]
 Yep, you read that right.
 If 10% of the senior leaders are female, most folks are slapping each other on the back for a job well done.

 The report also highlighted the disparities between white women and women of color.
-Those who heard Dr. Michael Kimmel at the League of Women in Government + ICMA University Symposium this year, received a sneak peek at this issue.
+Those who heard the keynote speaker at the League of Women in Government + ICMA University Symposium this year, received a sneak peek at this issue.
 The report says, “…companies more often prioritize gender diversity than racial diversity—when in fact, gender and race are inseparable and need to be prioritized equally.
 When companies treat them as different issues, their policies and programs can fall short.
 They do not account for the complex and varied experiences of women, and women of color in particular are often left out.
 Women of color experience overlapping challenges because gender and race intersect in ways large and small.”[ii]
 It is important to look at gender balance as well as racial balance when having an equity goal in an organization.
 How often is this analyzed in your organization?